AdobeDocs/campaign-classic.en/help/delivery/using/about-deliverability.md

 topic-tags: deliverability-management
 ---

-# About deliverability{#about-deliverability}
+# What is deliverability{#about-deliverability}

-**Deliverability** consists in measuring the success of your campaigns reaching your recipients' inbox without bouncing, or being marked as spam.
+Deliverability allows to measure the success of your campaigns reaching your recipients' inbox without bouncing, or being marked as spam.
+[Learn why deliverability matters](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/deliverability-strategy-and-definition.html#why-deliverability-matters).

+More precisely, email deliverability refers to the set of characteristics that determine a message's ability to reach its destination, via a personal e-mail address, within a short time, and with the expected quality in terms of content and format.

+For a deeper dive on what deliverability is and to learn more on key deliverability terms, concepts, and approaches, refer to the [Adobe Deliverability Best Practice Guide](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/introduction.html).

 Adobe Campaign offers a certain number of tools to track the deliverability performance of your platform.
 This section also highlights the main principles you should have in mind when managing and optimizing deliverability.